 Posterior lumbar interbody fusion (PLIF) is a form of spinal fusion, often performed as a traditional open spine procedure, used to treat degenerative spine conditions in the lower back.

-Living with the pain of a lumbar spine condition can be detrimental to your quality of life.
+Living with the pain of a lumbar spine condition can have a negative impact on your quality of life.
 As time continues and your condition worsens, you may find yourself unable to perform simple daily activities that you used to enjoy.
 If you have noticed a decrease in your activity due to lower back and leg pain, and conservative treatments are not providing the relief you deserve, spine surgery can become a serious consideration.
 In more severe cases, a surgical specialist may recommend a spinal fusion surgery, such as a PLIF.

 How is posterior lumbar interbody fusion performed?

-Next, the surgeon will remove the pressure on the pinched nerve by removing the damaged disc in the spine.
-Once the disc is removed, there is a large gap in the spine that requires attention.
-In order to stabilize the spine, the two vertebrae that surround the empty disc space will be fused together using a small metal cage, rods and screws.
-This fusion will make this particular section of the spine immobile, which will ultimately reduce your range of motion in your lower back.
+Next, the surgeon will remove the severely damaged disc in the spine.
+In order to stabilize the now empty disc space, the two vertebrae will be fused together using a small metal cage, rods and screws.
+The fusion will make this particular section of the spine immobile, which will ultimately reduce the range of motion in your lower back.

 Because of the highly invasive nature of this procedure, which sometimes includes the temporary detachment of the muscles surrounding the spine, patients can typically expect a multiple night hospital stay and risk of complications such as infection and failed back surgery syndrome.

-At Laser Spine Institute, we offer minimally invasive stabilization procedures for the lumbar spine that can help relieve the pain of a degenerative spine condition in the lower back.
+At Laser Spine Institute, we perform minimally invasive stabilization procedures for the lumbar spine that are an outpatient alternative to traditional open spinal fusion surgery.